Cloud Compliance Explained

 1. Get familiar with your cloud setup

 First, define which cloud environments and resources your engineering teams are using.
-Are you using multiple cloud providers across both private and public environments?
-Also, it’s important to gain an understanding of which data is stored in the cloud and who has access to that data across your organization.
+Are you using multiple cloud providers across private and public environments?
+It’s also important to understand which data is stored in the cloud and who has access to that data across your organization.

 2. Break down compliance into a process